filecoin-project/specs/README.md

 ## Code

 Wrap code blocks in _code fences_.
 Code fences should **always** have a lang.
-It is used to provide syntax heighlighting.
+It is used to provide syntax highlighting.
 Use `text` as the language flag for pseudocode for no highlighting.

 ````text
 ```text